Page elements tags for layouts

 - id – (Required) May contain letters and numbers only, and each widget ID in your template should be unique.
 A widget's ID cannot be changed without deleting the widget and creating a new one.

-- title - (Optional) A display title for the widget.
-If none is specified, a default title such as 'List1' will be used.
+- title – (Optional) If no display title is specified, a default title such as “List1” will be used.

-- pageType - (Optional) Can be 'all,' 'archive,' 'main,' or 'item,' with 'all' as the default.
+- pageType – (Optional) Can be “all,” “archive,” “main,” or “item,” with “all” as the default.
 The widget will display only on the designated pages of your blog.
-(All widgets display on the Page Elements tab, regardless of thier pageType.)
+(All widgets display on the Page Elements tab, regardless of their pageType.)

 Note: In your published blog, all